isomerpages/cris-corp/news-and-events/news/_posts/2023-11-14-post-Translating evidence based research data to transform public health at scale.md

 ##### **Valuable data mining**

-Dr Wong shared that data cleaning “can be tedious” because it involves trawling through volumes of data and identifying important ones for further analysis. &nbsp;Yet she derives “joy from the knowledge and understanding gained from studying the data, and how dealing with real world data can lead to more evidence-based findings to impact health outcomes of patients living with diabetes.”
+Yoko shared that data cleaning “can be tedious” because it involves trawling through volumes of data and identifying important ones for further analysis.
+Yet she derives “joy from the knowledge and understanding gained from studying the data, and how dealing with real world data can lead to more evidence-based findings to impact health outcomes of patients living with diabetes.”

-For this project with PI Hui Rei, Dr Wong discovered that not all anti-diabetic medications are prescribed for the full duration of the measurement period, and suggested to the PI that this might be a significant factor to explore in her research.
-Dr Wong also highlighted that the pattern of dispensation and prescription in the Singapore context was different from other countries.
+For this project with Hui Rei, Yoko discovered that not all anti-diabetic medications are prescribed for the full duration of the measurement period, and suggested to the PI that this might be a significant factor to explore in her research.
+Yoko also highlighted that the pattern of dispensation and prescription in the Singapore context was different from other countries.

-“In the polyclinics in Singapore, medication is subsidised so patients are more likely to collect all the medication prescribed and hence, the ratio between prescribed and dispensed medication is very close,” said Dr Wong, who holds a PhD in Genetic and Molecular Epidemiology (GAME) and a Master’s degree in Public Health.
+“In the polyclinics in Singapore, medication is subsidised so patients are more likely to collect all the medication prescribed and hence, the ratio between prescribed and dispensed medication is very close,” said Yoko, who holds a PhD in Genetic and Molecular Epidemiology (GAME) and a Master’s degree in Public Health.

-After running comparisons on the data, Dr Wong was able to advise Hui Rei on the next steps of her research journey, for example, how the data can be interpreted or the various ways that the data can be further analysed and reported.
+After running comparisons on the data, Yoko was able to advise Hui Rei on the next steps of her research journey, for example, how the data can be interpreted or the various ways that the data can be further analysed and reported.

 ![](/images/Resources_News/20231114_Diabetes%20Day/SCRI_Dr_Yoko_Wong.jpg)*Dr Yoko Wong, Senior Epidemiologist at SCRI likens data crunching and analysis to going on a treasure hunt to uncover hidden insights from large-scale data*

 #### **Data-driven insights**

 Through this study, the preliminary analysis showed promising results.
 This research would pave the way for further research to validate the assumptions for different PDC algorithms.

 In the long run, it is hoped that such algorithms offer better accuracy for tracking medication adherence and patients can benefit from more timely interventions in managing their diabetes with sustained quality of life for many years to come.

-#####      **2. Diabetes remission study by National Healthcare Group Polyclinics (NHGP) (supported by SCRI)**
+#####      **Diabetes remission study by National Healthcare Group Polyclinics (supported by SCRI)**

-The Diabetes remission clinical trial <sup>[3]</sup>         led by NHGP aims to study the effectiveness of an intensive weight loss programme in achieving diabetes remission in obese patients with Type 2 diabetes.
+A diabetes remission clinical trial<sup>[3]</sup> led by NHGP aims to study the effectiveness of an intensive weight loss programme in achieving diabetes remission in obese patients with Type 2 diabetes.

-The clinical trial, co-funded by the Tanoto Foundation and National Healthcare Group (NHG) Fund, began participant recruitment in early 2023 and is recruiting participants aged 21 to 60 with a body mass index (BMI) ranging from 27 to 45, and who have diabetes for less than six years and do not have further secondary complications caused by diabetes.
+The clinical trial, co-funded by the Tanoto Foundation and NHG Fund, began participant recruitment in early 2023 and is recruiting participants aged 21 to 60 with a body mass index (BMI) ranging from 27 to 45, and who have diabetes for less than six years and do not have further secondary complications caused by diabetes.

 ![](/images/Resources_News/20231114_Diabetes%20Day/SCRI_Dr_Guo_Liang.jpg) *Dr Guo Liang, Senior Epidemiologist at SCRI shares that her role in research is like a data alchemist, turning raw research data into “research gold”.
 Together with her team, they guide researchers on how to run robust research studies that will return valuable insights*

 In this study, participants are randomly assigned into either control or intervention groups.
 The intervention involves a dietitian-led intensive weight management programme.

-Dr Guo, Senior Epidemiologist at SCRI is working closely with the study’s lead investigator, Associate Professor Tang Wern Ee, Senior Consultant at NHGP and her team.
+Guo Liang, Senior Epidemiologist at SCRI is working closely with the study’s lead investigator, Associate Professor Tang Wern Ee, Senior Consultant at NHGP and her team.

 “The focus for this trial is to intervene early in patients with diabetes and to achieve diabetes remission through weight management instead of simply using medications to control their blood sugar levels,” said A/Prof Tang.